- How to?

 - Lines of code related to Business logic in a Business logic process are colored in blue.

-- Enable Business/UI errors: in the code editor, go to the "Refactoring" pane, "Business/UI" group and click "Enable Business/UI errors".
-This button enables the Business/UI errors for the current element (window, page, etc.) only.
+- Enable Business logic/UI errors: in the code editor, go to the "Refactoring" tab, "Business logic/UI" group and click "Enable Business/UI errors".
+This button enables the Business logic/UI errors for the current element (window, page, etc.) only.

-Business/UI errors are displayed in the "Compilation errors" pane, among the programming standard errors ( ).
+Business logic/UI errors are displayed in the "Compilation errors" pane, in the programming standard errors ().